This guide is for the days after a relapse has turned into repeated porn use.

 Key takeaways

-• Skip the dramatic restart; stabilize first with 3-5 days of basics (sleep, food, movement, limited devices) before optimizing anything
+• Stabilize first with 3-5 days of basics (sleep, food, movement, limited devices) before trying to redesign your recovery

-• Do a binge debrief to find the structural gap that allowed a slip to become a multi-day return; then fill it with one specific change
+• Do a binge debrief to find the structural gap that allowed one slip to become a multi-day return, then fill it with one specific change

-• Rebuild in weekly layers: basics first, then one structure, then awareness practice, then assessment; slow and durable beats dramatic and fragile
+• Rebuild in weekly layers: basics first, then one structure, then awareness practice, then assessment

-• The emotional hangover (flatness, shame, hopelessness) is temporary neurochemistry, not your actual life; break the isolation by talking to someone
+• The emotional hangover can include flatness, shame, and hopelessness; reduce isolation by talking to someone safe

-The most destructive thing you can do right now is build a narrative: “I binged, therefore I am someone who cannot change.”
-Or: “I always come back to this, so what is the point?”
+One common risk after a binge is building a fixed story around it: "I binged, therefore I am someone who cannot change."
+Or: "I always come back to this, so what is the point?"

-A binge is an event.
-A sustained event, yes.
-A painful one, yes.
-But an event, not a verdict on your character, your future, or your worth.
+A binge is a sustained and painful event.
+It is still an event rather than a verdict on your character, your future, or your worth.

-The what-the-hell effect is partly what turned the initial slip into a binge in the first place.
-Do not let the same pattern now turn the binge into permanent resignation.
+The what-the-hell effect may be part of what turned the initial slip into a binge in the first place.
+The same pattern can also turn a binge into resignation if the next step becomes shame instead of repair.

-Many people try to restart with big energy: new rules, new blockers, deleting everything, cold showers, a dramatic journaling session.
-This all-or-nothing restart feels motivating for about 48 hours.
-Then it collapses under its own weight, and the person feels even worse.
+Many people try to restart with a burst of intensity: new rules, new blockers, deleting everything, cold showers, a long journaling session.
+This all-or-nothing restart can feel motivating for about 48 hours.
+Then it often collapses under its own weight, and the person feels even worse.

-Your immediate priority is not transformation.
-It is stabilization.
+Your immediate priority is stabilization.
 For the first three to five days, focus only on basics:

 • Sleep at a consistent time.